-For each experiment, nine source-word pairs with associated candidate blends and definitions were constructed (complete lists are given in Section 4.5).
-The segmental experiments used written stimuli only.
-For the stress experiments, each of the two blend candidates (e.g., flóundine and floundine) were pronounced by a phonetically-sophisticated female native speaker of American English (the second author) and digitally recorded using an ATR 2500-USB Side Address USB Microphone (Audio Technica Corp.) in a double-walled soundproof chamber (Ray Proof Corp.) at a 44.1-kHz sampling rate in WAV format.
+4.3.
+DESIGN AND METHODS.
+For each experiment, nine source-word pairs with associated candidate blends and definitions were constructed (complete lists are given in Section 5).
+In all of the experiments reported in this paper, the definitions in each pair were exactly matched for order of the two source words, and were approximately matched for length and for linear position of the source words.
+The segmental experiments used written stimuli only, with source words presented in American English orthography and blends presented in plausible orthography based on that of the source words.
+For the stress experiments, each of the two blend candidates (e.g. flóundine and floundine) was pronounced by a phonetically sophisticated female native speaker of American English (JLS) and digitally recorded using an ATR 2500-USB Side Address USB Microphone (Audio Technica Corp.) in a double-walled soundproof chamber (Ray Proof Corp.) at a 44.1-kHz sampling rate in WAV format.
 Praat (Boersma & Weenink 2013) was then used to edit the stimuli.
 Stimuli were trimmed so that they began at the first zero crossing preceding the first visible evidence of a signal on the waveform and spectrogram, and so that they ended at the zero crossing following the disappearance of a distinct second formant.

-Each token was then scaled to a peak amplitude of ± 0.975 of the available dynamic range, and 0.5 s of silence was added to the end.
+Each token was then scaled to a peak amplitude of ±0.975 of the available dynamic range, and 0.5 s of silence was added to the end.
 The WAV-format files were converted to the lossily-compressed MP3 and OGG formats using the software lame (LAME Project, lame.sourceforge.net), afconvert (Apple Computer Corp.), and Ogg Drop X (vorbis.com).